If you're having problems with your central heating or hot water system, follow this advice.

 If your heating isn't working, check:

-• there's enough credit in the gas/electricity meter
+- there's enough credit in the gas or electricity meter

-• your programmer settings - your clock programmer might need adjusting to the correct time (24hr clock) if it has been turned off or the clocks have changed recently
+- your programmer settings - your clock programmer might need adjusting to the correct time (24-hour clock) if it has been turned off or the clocks have changed recently

-• the room thermostat is set to the right setting (around 21C).
+- the room thermostat is set to the right setting (around 21⁰C).
 Your heating won’t come on unless the thermostat is set higher than the current room temperature

-• your thermostatic radiator valve is working.
-If you have turned the dial to the * symbol, it will not allow the radiator to become hot.
-Note: the radiator found in your hall or bathroom doesn’t have a valve and should be hot.
-If the dial is set to a number, make a note of it, then turn the dial anti-clockwise as far as it will go.
-If the radiator does not start to warm up within 5 minutes, turn it clockwise back to the original setting.
-If the radiator does warm up, turn it clockwise to just above the original setting
+- your thermostatic radiator valve is working.
+If you've turned the dial to the * symbol, it will not allow the radiator to become hot.
+Note: the radiator found in your hall or bathroom doesn’t have a valve and should be hot

-• if there has been a power cut - when the power is off the gas central heating won’t work.
+- if there has been a power cut - when the power is off the gas central heating won’t work.
 This is because the system, even though it is operated by gas, still needs electrical power to run it.
-If the electricity supply has been off for a lengthy period of time the timer/programmer clock may need to be reset using the 24hr clock
+If the electricity supply has been off for a lengthy period of time the timer or programmer clock may need to be reset using the 24-hour clock

 In most cases, one of the above steps should solve the problem and get your heating back up and running again.
-However, if it still isn’t working, contact the Housing Repairs team; they will arrange an appointment for an engineer to visit your home.
+However, if it still isn’t working, contact the Housing Repairs Team and they will arrange an appointment for an engineer to visit your home.
 If:

-• your heating isn’t working, but you have another heat source such as an electric fire, we will arrange for someone to come out the next day
+- your heating isn’t working, but you have another heat source such as an electric fire, we'll arrange for someone to come out by the end of the next day

-• you don’t have any other form of heat in your home we will come out on the same day you contact us
+- you don’t have any other form of heat in your home, we'll come out and drop alternative heaters on the same day you contact us, we'll then schedule a repair for the earliest available time and date

-• we can’t fix your heating on the day we visit, for example, because new parts are needed, we will leave you with temporary heaters until the problem is fixed
+- we can’t fix your heating on the day we visit, for example, because new parts are needed, we'll leave you with temporary heaters until the problem is fixed

 We’ve had some extremely cold winters over the last few years, which have caused frozen and burst pipes.
 When these severe conditions happen we may be called out to a higher number of calls than usual and it may take us longer to fix problems.
 Please note that we may have to prioritise repairs at such times.